scupit/gcmake-dependency-configs/CURL/README.md

 ## Installation Options

-On Debian-based Linux distriubutions, CURL can be retrieved with `apt install libcurl4-openssl-dev`.
+On Debian-based Linux distriubutions, CURL can be retrieved with `apt install libcurl4 libcurl4-openssl-dev`.

 Otherwise, it's recommended to [build CURL from source using CMake](#building-with-cmake).

-### CURL Deb Package
+### CURL Deb Install

-`apt install libcurl4-openssl-dev`
+`apt install libcurl4 libcurl4-openssl-dev`

 ### Building with CMake